aditya-prayaga/FinSight/README.md

 - We used **mlflow's logging mechanism** to log dataset versions & types, model analysis, system level metrics, etc parts of the pipeline.

 ### Data Version Control
-Describes the logging mechanism implemented in the project, including what information gets logged, how to access these logs, and how to configure logging levels.
-It also details how MLflow is used for tracking experiments, parameter tuning, and model performance metrics.

 - We handled data version controlling (DVC) by relying on the Google Cloud Storage Object Versioning for Production
 -  We plan to programmatically tackle for local version controlling of data by enabling dvc init & Bash Operator in airflow.